 Large amount of data and databases can come from various data sources and may be stored in different data warehousess.
 And, data mining techniques such as machine learning, artificial intelligence (AI) and predictive modeling can be involved.

-The data mining process requires commitment.
+The data mining process requires commitment and business intelligence tools.
 But experts agree, across all industries, the data mining process is the same.
 And should follow a prescribed path.

 Here are the 6 essential steps of the data mining process.